 The library will be open to all members of the University and Bodleian Libraries card holders.
 It is possible for certain groups to access the Bodleian Libraries, including NHS workers in Oxfordshire and participants in summer school programmes.
 For more information see the Bodleian Libraries' information on getting a reader card.
 Special arrangements are in place for outreach schemes.

 The building will be on the Radcliffe Observatory Quarter, neighbouring the Mathematical Institute and the Blavatnik School of Government.
-We have not yet appointed an architect, but we intend the building to be in keeping with the architecture of the area, and we will soon begin a widespread consultation on the design so that the building’s users and neighbours get a building of which they are proud.
+We have appointed Hopkins Architects to design the building, and a widespread consultation on is underway so that the building’s users and neighbours get a building of which they are proud.
+You can read more about the architect appointment here.

 A key aim of the Centre is to bring as wide an audience as possible to the humanities.
 It will bring the world’s leading performers and artists to Oxford, hold exhibitions of priceless collections and put on plays, films and musical performances in its facilities.